eric-barch/barch.blog/content/posts/hello-world.md

 I've launched a personal website!
 But you're here, so you already knew that.

-## Why now?

-I've always wanted a little command center on the internet.
+## What do I want it to be?

+When I was a kid, I got obsessed with the book [A Big Ball of String](https://www.goodreads.com/en/book/show/972531) by Marion Holland.
+It tells the story of a boy who's sick in bed and unable to do much.
+He finds that with his big ball of string, he can do almost anything by tying string to the object he wants to control.
+This was years before smart homes, so the idea of having centralized control over my bedroom was new.
+It immediately gripped my five year old brain and I set about copying the story's hero.
+I tied two strings to my light switch (one to pull up and one to pull down) and two to my door (the one for _open_ wrapped around the doorknob several times to spin it before pulling open the door).
+I tried tying a set to each of my windows, but they were too heavy for the wall tacks I was using for pulleys.

+The setup crumbled after a few days.
+Among the culprits were substandard building materials, shoddy craftsmanship, and an inexperienced builder.
+But for the few days that it worked, I was enamored with the sense of self-extension.
+I was able to do things from bed that I would normally have to get up to do.
+It was problem solving and engineering.
+It felt powerful and magical.

+I've always loved the idea of building and having a command center.
+There is just something in me that loves to systematize things and build processes.
+It feels almost magical to eliminate work in this way, where you've designed a system ahead of time so that when the time comes to "do work", you just have to flick a wrist or tap a few keys and the thing is done for you.
 A place to organize all the information I find interesting.
 A central platform from which I can control my internet presence (to the extent that I have one, [and I really don't](/)).

+## Why now?

 I put off building it for a couple of reasons:

-1. **Lack of technical ability.** Until 2020, I didn't know even the basics of programming.
+1. **Lack of technical ability.** Until 2021, I had hardly even tried to program a computer.
 Standing up a personal site would have meant using something like Wordpress or Squarespace.
 Even before I knew anything about software, solutions like these set off my lock-in/future-proofing spidey senses.
 It seemed better not to build a site at all than to build one that I would grow to resent as my technical ability improved.

 2. **Higher-priority projects.** As I got better at programming, a new reason for putting off the personal site emerged: I could build much cooler things.
 Why would I spend my time on a blog when I could spend it building [an alarm clock that gets you to the gym in the morning](https://github.com/eric-barch/snoozeless-app)?
 Why write Markdown when I could write a [webscraper that points out when Vegas misprices a football game](https://github.com/eric-barch/betbot)?
 There were things that I wanted to see exist in the world more than my personal site.
 Those things got built first.

 These arguments don't hold anymore.
 I just finished up a batch at the [Recurse Center](https://www.recurse.com/), where I (1) dramatically improved my technical ability and (2) built a lot of those higher-priority projects.
-I'm also moving from the "child-like exploration" phase of my sabbatical to the "decision and commitment" phase (put less pretentiously, I'm done being funemployed and I want to contribute to society again).
+I'm also moving from the "child-like exploration" phase of my sabbatical to the "decision and commitment" phase (put less pretentiously, I'm done being funemployed and am seeking gainful employment).

 So I find myself at a point where my excuses for not launching a site are no longer valid, and I have a need to communicate to others how I think and what I like to do.
 It's the perfect time to launch a personal site.